-In the early 19th century, CENTAM states began to expand educational offerings to women and indigenous groups, eventually establishing free and compulsory public-school networks.
+During the colonial era, Roman Catholic religious orders became the primary providers of education.
+While these institutions eventually established schools and universities throughout the region, educational infrastructure remained limited through the 19th century.
+Moreover, Catholic orders provided only limited instruction to indigenous inhabitants, largely restricting secular and indigenous groups, eventually establishing free and compulsory public-school networks.
 Today, enrollment rates in primary education are high across CENTAM.
 Adult literacy rates have risen in recent decades and range from about 83% in Guatemala to 96% in Panama.
-Challenges to the education systems include uneven access to secondary and postsecondary education, particularly in rural areas, a lack of government funding, and low teacher salaries.
+Challenges to the education systems include uneven access to secondary and post-secondary education, particularly in rural areas, a lack of government funding, and low teacher salaries.
 In some areas, gang violence and poverty significantly disrupt children's access to education.

+In the century, CENTAM states began to expand educational offerings to women

-8. Time and Space In every society, people occupy space and time in ways that are not directly linked to physical survival.
+8. Time and Space

+In every society, people occupy space and time in ways that are not directly linked to physical survival.
 In most Western cultures, people tend to be preoccupied with strict time management, devoting less effort to relationship-building.
 By contrast, in most CENTAM societies, establishing and maintaining relationships with others often takes precedence over accomplishing a task.
 Consequently, business tends to move more slowly in CENTAM than in the US.
 To build relations with business partners, Central Americans often engage in a sobremesa, a period of coffee and conversation at the end of a meeting that may include personal questions about family, relationships, or other light topics.

 Concepts of personal space in CENTAM also differ from those in the US.
 Generally, Central